suryakethepalli/LINEAR-REGRESSION/README.md

 # LINEAR-REGRESSION ON SALES ESTIMATION

-The goal of this project is to Predict the Future Sales that will be increased by investing on ADVERTISING on different platforms
+The goal of this project is to Predict the Future Sales that will be increased by investing on ADVERTISING  on different platforms  such as (TV, RADIO, NEWSPAPER)

 Problem Statement :- a company wants to increase its sells to a certain amount.
 Now the challenge is to find the amount of investment on advertisement that will result the gain in sells.